British Soap Award for Outstanding Achievement

-The British Soap Award for Outstanding Achievement is an award presented annually by the British Soap Awards, formerly known as the Lifetime Achievement award until 2013.
-The winner is decided by a panel and celebrates the soap career and achievements of each recipient.
+The British Soap Award for Outstanding Achievement was an award presented annually by the British Soap Awards, formerly known as the Lifetime Achievement award until 2013.
+The winner was decided by a panel and celebrates the soap career and achievements of each recipient.
 Coronation Street is the most awarded soaps in the category, holding nine wins.
-Brookside, Hollyoaks and Emmerdale have also won once.
-It is currently held by Coronation Street actor David Neilson, who portrays Roy Cropper in the soap.
+The final winner of the award was Coronation Street actor David Neilson, who portrays Roy Cropper in the soap.